Aurantii amari epicarpium et mesocarpium

 1. Bharti S et al. (2014) Preclinical evidence for the pharmacological actions of naringin: a review.
 Planta Med 80:437-451.

-2. Ho SL et al.(2015) Inhibition of β-amyloid Aggregation By Albiflorin, Aloeemodin And Neohesperidin And Their Neuroprotective Effect On Primary Hippocampal Cells Against β-amyloid Induced Toxicity.
+2. Ho SL et al.(2015) Inhibition Of β-amyloid Aggregation By Albiflorin, Aloeemodin And Neohesperidin And Their Neuroprotective Effect On Primary Hippocampal Cells Against β-amyloid Induced Toxicity.
 Curr Alzheimer Res 12:424-433.

 3. Jia S et al. (2015) Hypoglycemic and hypolipidemic effects of neohesperidin derived from Citrus aurantium L. in diabetic KK-A(y) mice.
 Food Funct 6:878-886.

-4. Schilcher H (2016) In: Leitfaden Phytotherapie, Urban & Fischer Verlag Munich, pp. 253 f.
+4. Schilcher H (2016) In: Leitfaden Phytotherapie, Urban & Fischer Verlag Munich, p.
+253 f.

 5. Szentmihályi K et al. (2015) Antioxidant value and element content in some tinctures used in medication.
 Acta Biol Hung 66:293-303.